-- 5.12.1 A sabbatical leave scheme for principals will apply according to the following: - (a) There will be 50 sabbaticals awarded for the 2011 year. - (b) There will be 45 sabbatical leave positions awarded annually from 2012. - (c) Each period of sabbatical leave granted will be of ten weeks duration paid at the rate of the principal's normal pay. - (d) From 2012 the period of ten weeks for each secondary principal sabbatical leave may, with the boards's approval, be taken in two blocks during one school year.
-The blocks must be whole weeks in duration, with the minimum block being three weeks. - 5.12.2 Entitlement to the sabbatical is subject to: - (a) service of at least five years as a secondary (and/or area school) principal in the state sector; - (b) application by the principal which has the support of their school board; and - (c) the submission of a proposal of work to be undertaken during the sabbatical leave - 5.12.3 The Ministry of Education, the NZPPTA, SPANZ and the NZSTA jointly develop the criteria for the scheme and its operation.
+- 5.12.1 A sabbatical leave scheme for principals will apply according to the following; - (a) From 2018 there will be up to 40 full-time equivalent sabbaticals awarded annually (Note this may result in sabbatical leave being awarded to more than 40 secondary principals during one school year), - (b) A full time equivalent sabbatical will be of ten weeks duration paid at the rate of the principal's normal pay. - (c) Principals may apply for ten-week, five week or three week sabbaticals; however, ten week sabbaticals will be allocated first. - (d) A ten week sabbatical may, with the board's approval, be taken in two blocks during one school year.
+Each block must be whole weeks in duration and the smallest block must be for at least three weeks. - 5.12.2 Entitlement to the sabbatical is subject to: - (a) service of at least five years as a secondary (and/or area school) principal in the state sector; - (b) application by the principal which has the support of their school board; and - (c) the submission of a proposal of work to be undertaken during the sabbatical leave. - 5.12.3 The Ministry of Education, the NZPPTA, SPANZ Union and the NZSTA jointly develop the criteria for the scheme and its operation.
 The award of the sabbatical leave will be by a panel with representation from the four parties.